Consteel/manual/docs/manual/9_0_standard-design/9_3_composite-design.md

 <!-- wp:paragraph -->

 Instead of using the automatic evaluation of the number of the shear studs, manual definition of the number of studs is available too.
 In this case, the software checks, if the distribution fits to the detailing rules, such as the minimal and the maximal distance between the studs.
 The number of the studs has to be given for the whole length of the beam.
-During the check of the beam, ConSteel will uniformly distribute the studs along the member (In case of automatic evaluation of required shear stud numbers, non-uniform distribution is also possible).
+During the check of the beam, Consteel will uniformly distribute the studs along the member (In case of automatic evaluation of required shear stud numbers, non-uniform distribution is also possible).

 <!-- /wp:paragraph -->